ramanjaneyalu/graduation-assgnement/README.md

 SOLUTION:

-- Generate all possible binary numbers of digit N i.e. decimal value up to 1-(2^N)
+- Generate all possible combinations of absent and present ways.
-  - This will represent every possible way to attend the classes over the term, hence it provides the initial data set
-- Iterate over the above list
-  - Check if a consecutive absence of 4 days is not present.
-Increment valid attendance count if satisfied
-    - If above valid, check if graduation day is being missed.
-Increment graduation missed if satisfied
+  - Remove consecutive 4 days absent from the above generated list and get the length of it, which is the solution for 1.
+- Remove last day absent from the above list, get the count of it to get the probability that you will miss your graduation ceremony.
+  - This will be the solution for 2.
+Answer will  be in the form "Answer of (2) / Answer of (1)" as per the given format.